 © 2020 – 2023 All rights reserved.

 Nora holds an MBA diploma from Corvinus University of Budapest, a degree in Law from ELTE University and a BA in Finance, Accounting and Economics.
-She has 10 years+ experience in the field of Administration and Finance, working for multinational companies in management positions.
+She has experience in the field of Administration and Finance, having worked for multinational companies in management positions.
+Additionally, she has been working in education management since 2010.

-She and her family relocated back to Hungary two years ago after spending 16 years mostly in Indonesia, the Middle East and Spain.
+She and her family relocated back to Hungary in 2018 after spending 16 years mostly in Indonesia, the Middle East and Spain.

-Nora has two high school kids and she lives in Obuda with her family.
-She likes to spend her free time at lake Balaton, in Italy and in Spain.
+Nora has two kids and she lives in Obuda with her family.
+She likes to spend her free time at lake Balaton and she loves to travel.

 Daniel is from San Diego, California.
 As a third generation teacher, he knows the rewards of a career in education inside and out.